Caring for a child with Down syndrome

 - occupational therapy — to help with fine motor skills, co-ordination, and sensory issues

-- speech and language therapy — to help develop effective communication skills, and facial muscles for speech, feeding and swallowing
+- speech therapy — to help develop effective communication skills, speech and language development and support for feeding and swallowing difficulties

-You can also help your child’s communication skills develop by engaging them through:
+You can also help your child's communication skills develop by:

 - listening, singing and talking